Magnum3D/MPB-03a/README.md

-printrboard
+MPB-03a
 ===========

-Reprap Electronics for the Printrbot
+Reprap Electronics for Magnum printers based on Printrboard

 For more info see the Reprap wiki page http://reprap.org/wiki/Printrboard